HasnenSheikh/Analyzing-Historical-Stock-Revenue-Data/README.md

 # Analyzing-Historical-Stock-Revenue-Data
 <br><br>
 <h2> Description <h2>
-<p>Extracting essential data from a dataset and displaying it is a necessary part of data science; therefore individuals can make correct decisions based on the data.
-In this assignment, you will extract some stock data, you will then display this data in a graph.<p>
+Extracting essential data from a dataset and displaying it is a necessary part of data science; therefore individuals can make correct decisions based on the data.
+In this assignment, you will extract some stock data, you will then display this data in a graph.